Farhad-Davaripour/NLP_Article_Review/Distilled_Notes.md

 Intermediate Fusion: Utilizes attention mechanisms to weight data from different sources based on their relevance or contribution.
 Late Fusion: Training separate models for each data type and combining their predictions at the end.

+21\. `Question Answering (QA)`: Question and Answering (QA) systems are diverse and sophisticated, encompassing different categories and approaches. `Factoid QA` provides straightforward answers to specific queries such as "Who" or "When," while `Non-Factoid QA` delves into more complex interpretations and reasoning for questions like "Why is the sky blue?" `Visual QA` answers questions about images or videos, and the field also includes `Open-Domain QA`, covering general knowledge, and `Closed-Domain QA`, which focuses on specialized areas like medicine or engineering.
+Various strategies can be employed to answer these questions, ranging from `Rule-Based methods` that use predefined rules, `Retrieval-Based methods` that fetch relevant content, `Generative approaches` that train models to answer, to `Hybrid systems` that combine different techniques.
+Modern technology's advancement has been marked by the utilization of large language models like BERT or GPT, enhancing the capability and accuracy of QA systems across these diverse domains.

 # Libraries
 The following libraries are quite powerful and powerful in performing NLP tasks:
 - Natural Language Toolkit (`NLTK`): It is a python library which encompasses text processing libraries to perform tasks such as: Tokenization, Classification, Stemming, Tagging, Parsing, etc.